Different Types of Skype Scams and How to Avoid Them

 How to Avoid Skype Scams?

-Although Skype scams are alarming and seemingly everywhere, a Skype user can easily evade these traps through awareness and practising safe use of the internet and Skype.
+Although Skype scams are alarming and seemingly everywhere, a Skype user can easily evade these traps through awareness and practicing safe use of the internet and Skype.

 Here are ways to avoid being scammed on Skype: